 - Finisher – Deliver the finishing blow to your hip muscles by knocking out 2-4 sets of monster walks after your main training routine.

 - Standalone – Working long hours on your butt?
 Wake up sleepy glutes with 3-5 sets of monster walks on a day separate from training sessions.

 While the monster walk is a silly name for an exercise, make no mistake, it’s a powerful movement for the muscles in the lower body.
 Learn about their anatomy and function below.

-Gluteus Medius – Glute medius is one of the three butt muscles located between the gluteus maximus (largest) and gluteus minimus (smallest).
-Medius is the primary hip abductor (moves the leg away from the center of the body) but it also stabilizes the pelvis to keep the torso upright and works with minimus to internally rotate the thigh.
+Gluteus Medius – Glute medius is one of the three butt muscles.
+It’s sandwiched between the gluteus maximus (largest butt muscle) and gluteus minimus (smallest butt muscle).
+Medius is the primary hip abductor (moves the leg away from the center of the body) but it other roles include stabilizing the pelvis to keep the torso upright and internally rotating the thigh.